-It’s common for media attention to be focused on stereotypes of fertility struggles: the 30 – or 40 – something career woman who’s left it too late; the against-the-odds IVF success story or the woman who’s apparently easily come to terms with childlessness – but this is far from the real picture.
+It’s common for media attention to be focused on stereotypes of fertility struggles: the 30 – or 40 – the something career woman who’s left it too late; the against-the-odds IVF success story or the woman who’s apparently easily come to terms with childlessness – but this is far from the real picture.

 During National Fertility Awareness Week we aim to highlight the unseen, intimate and day-to-day reality of fertility issues, to overturn commonly-held misconceptions about fertility and to shine a spotlight on untold fertility stories.

 ‘In the UK, 1 in 6 couples experience the pain fertility issues bring.
 Even if you don’t have direct experience, you probably know someone who does – a family member, friend or work colleague.
 We hope people will join in, raise funds and help change perceptions about fertility issues.’

 The five focus areas for this year’s media campaign are highlighted in the infographic:

 So how do we do this?
 Quite simply, as with any campaign, it hinges on involvement and participation, and joining our campaign is easy!

 Fertility Network UK is the leading patient charity helping people with any aspect of fertility problems and we ask that everyone help to raise a little bit more national fertility awareness during NFAW.
 Every article in the media, or the local paper or a village magazine, every time you share our posts on your social media sites or you use the #NFAWUK #HiddenFace #Fertilityin5, every radio interview given, every time you talk to someone about what you are doing and why increases the chances of: